Silicon Fingerprint Device Identification

 The startup behavior of SRAM forms a unique pattern.
 This pattern is only available after SRAM power-up and is unique for each chip yet very persistent across a wide range of operating conditions.
-As some of the bits in the pattern are unstable, the pattern displays some variation i.e., it is fuzzy.
-An SRAM startup pattern is therefore a fuzzy identifier or fuzzy ID.
+As some of the bits in the pattern are unstable, the pattern displays some variation i.e. it is fuzzy.
+An SRAM startup pattern is therefore a fuzzy identifier or a fuzzy ID.

 - Device identification from chip’s silicon fingerprint

 - Requires only small amount of (non-dedicated) SRAM

 - Very efficient and scalable conversion of a fuzzy ID to a fixed ID

 - Compatible with QUIDDIKEY and BROADKEY for key management